ben-doyle/obsidian-dbml-render/README.md

 - Customizable appearance via settings

 ## Installation
+1. Run `npm run build`
-1. Copy the plugin's distribution folder (called `obsidian-dbml-render`) to your Obsidian vault's plugins directory.
+2. Copy the plugin's distribution folder (called `obsidian-dbml-render`) to your Obsidian vault's plugins directory.
-2. Enable the plugin in Obsidian settings.
+3. Enable the plugin in Obsidian settings.

 ## via BRAT
 1. Navigate to the BRAT plugin settings in Obsidian and click Add Beta Plugin.